Prashant002-1/Emotionflix/docs/User_Manual.md

 ## Finding Movies by Your Mood

-### Method 1: Quick Recommendations (All Users)
+### Method 1: Movie Match Feature (All Users)
-**Recommendations Page - Instant Movie Discovery:**
+**Movie Match Page - Instant Movie Discovery:**
-1. Navigate to "Recommendations" in the main menu
+1. Navigate to "Movie Match" in the main menu
 2. Use the emotion sliders to set how you're feeling
-3. Watch as movie recommendations update in real-time
+3. Browse movies and see compatibility percentages with your current mood
+4. Search for specific movies or browse popular titles
-4. Adjust emotions to explore different movie types
+5. Adjust emotions to see how match scores change
-5. Click on any movie to see full details
+6. Click on any movie to see full details and compatibility explanation

 **Slider Tips:**
 - Drag sliders to adjust each emotion from 0-100%
 - Emotions automatically normalize to total 100%
 - Try different combinations to discover new genres
-- Higher emotion percentages have stronger influence
+- Higher emotion percentages have stronger influence on matching

-### Method 2: Movie Match Feature (All Users)
+### Method 2: Personalized Recommendations (Account Required)
-**Find Your Perfect Movie Match:**
-1. Go to "Movie Match" page
-2. Search for specific movies or browse popular titles
-3. See your compatibility percentage with each movie
-4. Adjust your emotional profile to see how matches change
+**Recommendations Page - Advanced Movie Discovery:**
+1. Create an account and sign in
+2. Navigate to "Recommendations" in the main menu
+3. Use enhanced emotion sliders with personalized mappings
+4. Get recommendations that learn from your viewing history
-5. Discover why certain movies match your current mood
+5. See why movies were recommended based on your emotional profile

+**Enhanced Features:**
+- Personalized emotion-to-genre mappings that improve over time
+- Recommendations based on your watch history and ratings
+- Advanced filtering and sorting options
+- Integration with your watchlist and viewing patterns

 ### Method 3: Advanced Emotion Detection (Account Required)
 **Log Page - Precise Emotion Capture:**